Indian languages * Indian nations * What's new on our site today!

-This is our collection of links to Apache folktales and traditional stories that can be read online.
-We have indexed our Native American folktales section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Apache tribe, the traditional stories of related tribes like the Navajo and Pueblo tribes are very similar to Apache mythology.
+This is our index of Apache folktales and traditional stories that can be read online.
+We have organized our Native American folktales section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+In particular, though these legends come from the Apache tribe, the traditional stories of related tribes like the Navajo and Pueblo tribes are very similar to Apache folklore.

 *Jicarilla Apache Legends: